 7. The Ballpark at League City (League City)

-about 36 min from Houston each way — League City rewards the drive if you plan a few hours.
+about 36 min from Houston each way, but League City rewards the drive if you plan a few hours.

 Location: 1150 Ballpark Way, League City, TX 77573

-League City's newly renovated regional tournament venue.
-The Ballpark at League City (formerly Big League Dreams) is a city-owned facility that hosts youth leagues and regional tournaments year-round.
-The renovation brought it up to a standard that draws teams from across the southeast Houston area.
-Lighted regulation fields, real bleachers, concessions, and event facilities make this one of the more polished public ball complexes on the Clear Lake side of town.
+Regional tournament venue, newly renovated: The Ballpark at League City (formerly Big League Dreams) is a city-owned facility hosting year-round youth leagues and regional tournaments.
+The renovation brought it up to standard that draws teams across southeast Houston.
+Lighted regulation fields, real bleachers, concessions, and event facilities make it one of the more polished public ball complexes on the Clear Lake side.

-Good to know: Multiple regulation fields, Lighted fields, Bleachers, Concessions, Parking, Restrooms, Event facilities.
+Good to know: Lighted fields, Bleachers, Concessions, Parking, Restrooms, Event facilities.

 Check the The Ballpark at League City page for any maintenance or weather closures before heading out.